God's Intention In Creating Man – Reflection on Genesis 1:26-27

 It used to be that when I saw such words recorded in Genesis: “And God said, Let us make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creeps on the earth.
 So God created man in his own image, in the image of God created he him; male and female created he them” (Gen 1:26–27), I thought that God creating man is to make man manage well all things on the earth, which was why God created man.
 But it was not until later I saw the words of God in one book that I understood the meaning of God’s creation of mankind is profound and long-lasting.

-God said: “When God arose from His bed, the first thought that He had was this: to create a living person, a real, living human—someone to live with and be His constant companion.
-This person could listen to Him, and God could confide in and speak with him.
-Then, for the first time, God grabbed a handful of dirt and used it to create the very first living person that He had imagined, and then gave this living creature a name—Adam.
-Once God had gained this living and breathing person, how did He feel?
+God said: “When God arose from His bed, the first thought that He had was this: to create a living person—a real, living human—someone to live with and be His constant companion; this person could listen to Him, and He could confide in and speak with him.
+Then, for the first time, God scooped up a handful of dirt and used it to create the very first living person according to the image that He had imagined in His mind, and then He gave this living creature a name—Adam.
+Once God had this living and breathing person, how did He feel?
 For the first time, He felt the joy of having a loved one, a companion.
 He also felt for the first time the responsibility of being a father and the concern that comes along with it.
 This living and breathing person brought God happiness and joy; He felt comforted for the first time.
-This was the first thing God had ever done that was not accomplished with His thoughts or even words, but was done with His own two hands.
+This was the first thing God had ever done that was not accomplished with His thoughts or even words, but was done with His own hands.
 When this kind of being—a living and breathing person—stood in front of God, made of flesh and blood, with body and form, and able to speak with God, He experienced a kind of joy He had never felt before.
-He truly felt His responsibility and this living being not only tugged at His heart, but his every little move also touched Him and warmed His heart.
-So when this living being stood in front of God, it was the first time He had the thought to gain more people like this. … Although He had done these things for man, man was not aware of it and did not understand.
+God truly felt His responsibility, and this living being not only tugged at His heart but warmed and moved His heart with every little move he made.
+When this living being stood in front of God, it was the first time He had the thought to gain more of such people. … Although He had done these things for man, man was not aware of it and did not understand.
 Aside from happiness, the joy and comfort man brought to Him quickly brought with it His first feelings of sorrow and loneliness.
 These were God’s thoughts and feelings at that time.
-While God was doing all these things, in His heart He went from joy to sorrow and from sorrow to pain, all mixed with anxiety.
-All He wanted to do was hasten to let this person, this human race know what was in His heart and understand His intentions sooner.
-Then, they could become His followers and be in accord with Him.
-They would no longer listen to God speak but remain speechless; they would no longer be unaware of how to join God in His work; above all, they would no longer be people indifferent to God’s requirements.
-These first things that God completed are very meaningful and hold great value for His management plan and for human beings today.”
+While God was doing all these things, in His heart He went from joy to sorrow and from sorrow to pain, and these feelings were mixed with anxiety.
+All He wanted to do was to make haste to let this person, this mankind know what was in His heart and understand His intentions sooner.
+Then, they could become His followers and share His thoughts and align with His will.
+They would no longer merely listen to God speak and remain speechless; they would no longer be unaware of how to join God in His work; above all, they would no longer be people indifferent to God’s requirements.
+These first things that God did are very meaningful and hold great value for His management plan and for human beings today.”